Achieving sturdy and toned abs is the ultimate goal of many fitness enthusiasts.

 - Brace your core and maintain a flat back.
 That’s the setup.

-- Lift your right arm and left leg off the floor until they parallel to the ground.
+- Lift your right arm and left leg off the floor until they are parallel to the ground.

 - Pause for five to ten seconds, then return to the start and repeat on the opposite side.